RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/tree.md

 ### Behavior

+The default state of each Tree branch is closed.
+Clicking on a turn-down arrow opens the branch to reveal child branches.
+If multiple child branches are open and then the top branch is closed, all child branches will be hidden.
+The child branches will be restored to their previous open or closed state when the top branch is reopened.

 Clicking on an item (in any area other than the turn-down arrow) selects that item.
 Only one item at a time may be selected.

-Clicking on a turn-down arrow opens or closes that branch.
-This does not change the selected item unless the selected item is within the branch being closed.
+Opening or closing the branch does not change the selected item unless the selected item is within the branch being closed.
 If the branch is closed, the selection becomes null — a Tree’s selection and revealed branches are almost entirely independent of each other.